osuZiRoX/osu-wiki/wiki/Ranking_criteria/osu!catch/en.md

 ## Notes

 [^proper-spread]: A "proper" spread *for difficulties Rain and harder* is defined as a spread with gaps in difficulty similar to those between lower [difficulty levels](/wiki/Beatmap/Difficulty#difficulty-levels) as specified in the [difficulty-specific criteria](#difficulty-specific).
+[^salad-basic-dash]: In a Salad, a basic-snapped dash has a gap of 250 ms or higher.
+[^salad-higher-dash]: In a Salad, a higher-snapped dash has a gap between 125 and 249 ms.
+[^platter-basic-dash]: In a Platter, a basic-snapped dash has a gap of 125 ms or higher.
+[^platter-higher-dash]: In a Platter, a higher-snapped dash has a gap between 62 and 124 ms.
+[^platter-basic-hyperdash]: In a Platter, a basic-snapped hyperdash has a gap of 250 ms or higher.
+[^platter-higher-hyperdash]: In a Platter, a higher-snapped hyperdash has a gap between 125 and 249 ms.
+[^rain-higher-dash]: In a Rain, a higher-snapped dash has a gap between 62 and 124 ms.
+[^rain-basic-hyperdash]: In a Rain, a basic-snapped hyperdashdash has a gap of 125 ms or higher.
+[^rain-higher-hyperdash]: In a Rain, a higher-snapped hyperdashdash has a gap between 62 and 124 ms.